-ss_nal_unit is an array of data containing a single DCL or non-DCL NAL unit as defined in 23090-29:Annex J.
+ss_nal_unit is an array of data containing a single DCL or non-DCL NAL unit as defined in ISO/IEC 23090-29, Annex J.

 Item references

 The 'v3ct' item reference as defined in subclause 8.3.5 shall be used to link from the V3C atlas item to V3C atlas tile items.